tarantuli/enchanters-manual/gameplay.md

 1. If the player has the “journeys at ![img.png](icons/damage.png) 3 or more cost you only 3 ![img.png](icons/crystal.png)” effect, and the slot number is three or higher, this cost is set to 3.
 1. This cost is lowered by the player’s speed value.
 If it’s less than one, the cost is zero.
-1. If the player does not pay the cost, he cannot journey to this slot.
+1. If the player does not pay the cost, they cannot journey to this slot.

 ## Journey results